zyzshishui/miles/docs/en/examples/glm4.5-355B-A32B.md

 #### PERF\_ARGS

 A set of Megatron parallelism parameters.
-Only `--use-dynamic-batch-size` and `--max-tokens-per-gpu` are added by slime.
+Only `--use-dynamic-batch-size` and `--max-tokens-per-gpu` are added by miles.

 For the Megatron part, we have configured TP8, PP4, CP2, and EP16.